jmanthony3/Archimedes/docs/class/engr-727-001-advanced-mechanics-of-materials/torsion-in-prismatic-bars.md

 Assuming that the material behaves in the elastic region, then **[Hooke's Law](hookes-law.md)** applies.

 **#Saint-Venants-Theory-for-Torsion**
-The theory of #torsion is due to [[Saint Venant's Solution by Inversion]] and was presented in 1885.
+The theory of #torsion is due to #Saint-Venants-Solution-by-Inversion and was presented in 1885.
 The assumption for deformation was
 $$\begin{split}
 u &= -(r) \\